8manos/micausa/wp-content/plugins/wpgform/readme.txt

 Unfortunately not.
 I understand that the older behavior is preferable as it looks cleaner for the end user however there is no way to support multi-page Google Forms using the old model.
 The requirement to support multi-page Google Forms is a higher priority than the older confirmation model based on the overwhelming feedback received to support multi-page forms.
 In v0.26 a new confirmation behavior was introduced which uses AJAX to update the page with the content from the custom confirmation page.
 In v0.27 the redirection mechanism has returned to be the default behavior but if the AJAX methodology is preferred, it is available by setting the `style='ajax'` attribute within the shortcode.

 = Can I change the range of values the CAPCTHA is based on? = Not at this time.
+However, you can choose between two (2) or three (3) terms for the CAPTCHA.

-= Can I change the math operator the CAPTCHA is based on? = Not at this time.
+= Can I change the math operator the CAPTCHA is based on? = Yes.
+Beginning in v0.46 you can specify which operator(s) (+, -, *) the CAPTCHA will be based on.

+= How do specify which fields go in which columns when splitting a form across multiple columns? = This isn't possible.
+The process of splitting the form into columns is automatic and will try to balance the colummn content.
+You can rearrange the fields on the Google side to have some affect on their placement but there isn't any control over the exact column layout or where splits are inserted.

 == CSS ==

-As of 2011-09-21, Google Forms make use of 20+ CSS class definitions.
+Google Forms make use of 20+ CSS class definitions.
 By default, the WordPress Google Form plugin includes CSS declarations for all of the classes however the bulk of them are empty.
 The default CSS sets the font and makes the entry boxes wider.
 The default CSS that ships with WordPress Google Form can optionally be turned off via the WordPress Google Form settings.

 = Customizing Google Form CSS =